 In this Part, unless the context otherwise requires —

-“approved laboratory” means a laboratory established and maintained with the approval of the Governor pursuant to the provisions of this Part;
+approved laboratory means a laboratory established and maintained with the approval of the Governor pursuant to the provisions of this Part;

-“approved medical officer” means a medical officer, approved in writing by the Executive Director, Public Health or a person delegated by the Executive Director, Public Health to approve on his behalf;
+approved medical officer means a medical officer, approved in writing by the Executive Director, Public Health or a person delegated by the Executive Director, Public Health to approve on his behalf;

-“communicable tuberculosis” means all forms of pulmonary tuberculosis in which the mycobacterium tuberculosis (tubercle bacillus) has been found in the sputum as the result of tests made in an approved laboratory;
+communicable tuberculosis means all forms of pulmonary tuberculosis in which the mycobacterium tuberculosis (tubercle bacillus) has been found in the sputum as the result of tests made in an approved laboratory;

-“declared patient” means a person who is adjudged as such and is the subject of an order made by the Magistrates Court pursuant to the provisions of this Part relating to entry and remaining in a hospital;
+declared patient means a person who is adjudged as such and is the subject of an order made by the Magistrates Court pursuant to the provisions of this Part relating to entry and remaining in a hospital;

-“hospital” means a public hospital under the Hospitals and Health Services Act 1927;
+hospital means a public hospital under the Hospitals and Health Services Act 1927;

-“tuberculosis” means all forms of tuberculosis;
+tuberculosis means all forms of tuberculosis;

-“voluntary patient” means a person who is a patient in a hospital otherwise than as a declared patient.
+voluntary patient means a person who is a patient in a hospital otherwise than as a declared patient.

 [Section 290 inserted by No. 70 of 1948 s.
 4; amended by No. 28 of 1984 s.
 45; No. 53 of 1985 s.
 5; No. 103 of 1994 s.
 18; No. 59 of 2004 s.
 141.]